usagov/usagov-2021/bin/snapshot-backups/README-DR.md

 ### Retrieving Backup Snapshots from Google Drive

-For each of the snapshot types, retrieve the latest snapshot from Google Drive.
-There will be the following folders in the Drive
+1. For each of the snapshot types, retrieve the latest snapshot from Google Drive.
+There will be the following folders in Google Drive:

-CMSPublicFilesBackups
+        * CMSPublicFilesBackups

-StaticSiteBackups
+        * StaticSiteBackups

-CMSDatabaseBackups
+        * CMSDatabaseBackups

-Grab the latest zip file from each folder (names will be something like USAGOV-1022.prod.7286.post-deploy.zip USAGOV-1022.prod.7286.post-deploy.public.zip, USAGOV-1022.prod.7286.post-deploy.sql.zip)
+1. Grab the latest zip file from each folder.
+Names will be something like

+        * USAGOV-1022.prod.7286.post-deploy.zip

+        * USAGOV-1022.prod.7286.post-deploy.public.zip

+        * USAGOV-1022.prod.7286.post-deploy.sql.zip

+1. Place these files your local repository root directory
+1. Create an environment variable of the snapshot tag name for these files.
+In the case of the above files, the tag would be as follows

+        export SNAPTAG=USAGOV-1022.prod.7286.post-deploy

+### Pushing Backup Snapshots to S3

+1. Push database snapshot

+        dryrun='--dryrun'
+        bin/snapshot-backups/db-dump-push-to-snapshot ${dryrun} ${SNAPTAG}

+1. Push static site snapshot

+        dryrun='--dryrun'
+        unzip ${SNAPTAG}.zip
+        bin/snapshot-backups/site-folder-push-to-snapshot ${dryrun} ${SNAPTAG}

+1. Push CMS public files snapshot

+        dryrun='--dryrun'
+        unzip ${SNAPTAG}.public.zip
+        bin/snapshot-backups/public-folder-push-to-snapshot ${dryrun} ${SNAPTAG}

+## Deploy snapshots to CF environment